cosdeneb/cosdeneb.github.io/index.md

 ---
 <br/>
 <p>
-  👨‍🎓 <b>Chanyoung Park</b> is an alumni of the School of Electrical and Computer Engineering at Ajou University, South Korea, where he he graduated with honors in 2022 (early graduation).
-From September 2022 to October 2023, he worked as a Research Assistant (RA) at Korea University, contributing to several papers and research projects.
+  👨‍🎓 <b>Chanyoung Park</b> is an alumni of the School of Electrical and Computer Engineering at <font color='#00008b'>Ajou University</font>, South Korea, where he he graduated with honors in 2022 (early graduation).
+From September 2022 to October 2023, he worked as a Research Assistant (RA) at <font color='#b22222'>Korea University</font>, contributing to several papers and research projects.
 </p>

 <p>